Sigrid Modernization Recipes MCP

 - A local checkout of the system’s repository

-A few workflows to try.
+A few patterns for using Recipes with your AI agent.
 Adapt the prompts to your codebase, combine them, or do something different entirely.

 Autonomous fixing